The decision to move a family member or loved one into a nursing home is one of the most difficult decisions family members face.

 At times like these, it is important that you pause, take a deep breath and understand that there are things you can do.

-My firm, the Estate Planning Law Center, is dedicated to helping families who are overwhelmed or confused by all the decisions they have to make when they have a loved one in a nursing home or about to go to one.
+My firm, the Estate Planning & Elder Law Firm, is dedicated to helping families who are overwhelmed or confused by all the decisions they have to make when they have a loved one in a nursing home or about to go to one.
 If your situation is similar, we can help with little-known strategies that will give you peace of mind and confidence during a challenging time.

 While life may seem overwhelming and chaotic at the moment, turning the tables and gaining the upper hand again concerning your loved one’s care is something our firm can do for you.